Philadelphia and Western Railroad: 20th century

 The last train ran on the Strafford Branch on March 23, 1956.

 21st century

-Service is still provided on the Norristown High Speed Line today.
-Ground was broken for the Philadelphia and Wesern Railroad Trail on June 10, 2004, and it opened in January 2005.
+Service is still provided on the Norristown High Speed Line today, using a fleet of 26 Class N-5 cars that feature AC-induction propulsion, steerable axles, very large windows, comfortable seating, and are capable of 80 mph.
+They were built by ABB Traction in 1992–1993 with their stainless steel bodies being built by SOREFAME, a Portugal-based Budd Company licensee.
+Ground was broken for the Philadelphia and Western Railroad Trail on June 10, 2004, and it opened in January 2005.

 Equipment

 The first cars built for the P&W never ran on the P&W, since the cars were completed before the line was ready to open.
 Twenty-two wooden electric multiple-unit passenger cars and 2 full-baggage-configured MU's were built for the P&W by the St. Louis Car Co. in 1906.
 However, due to the San Francisco earthquake 12 of them went to MUNI predecessor United Railroads of San Francisco, 4 went to the Sacramento Northern Railroad, and the remainder went to the Erie Railroad Rochester-Mt.
 Morris Branch, where they were modified and rewired for overhead AC operation.
 The 12 cars that went to URR of SF had their bulkhead doors sealed and their MU capabilities removed, operating strictly as single-units.
 The 4 SN cars were converted into motorized combination baggage/passenger cars and used on the Woodland Branch.
 The two baggage cars were accepted by the P&W, where they were turned into line-maintenance cars.
 Finally in 1907, 22 wooden passenger cars, almost identical to the original order, arrived on P&W property.
 They were originally equipped with rectangular-shaped bow collectors, which were later replaced with trolley poles for use in the carbarn area in addition to third rail shoes.
 Of these cars, No. 46 survives, along with line car No. 401 from the original order; both of which are preserved at the Electric City Trolley Museum in Scranton, PA.
 Prior to the move to Scranton, they ran as a two-car train while in operation at the Philadelphia Waterfront every Christmas season for many years as the "Santa Train," with No. 401 operating as Santa's workshop and No. 46 used for the passengers.